kubernetes-sigs/kubespray/docs/integration.md

      ```
      * Last entry here needed to apply kubespray.yml config file, renamed from all.yml of kubespray project.

-10. Now you can include kargo tasks in you existent playbooks by including cluster.yml file:
+10. Now you can include kubespray tasks in you existent playbooks by including cluster.yml file:
      ```
-     - name: Include kargo tasks
+     - name: Include kubespray tasks
        include: 3d/kubespray/cluster.yml
      ```
      Or your could copy separate tasks from cluster.yml into your ansible repository.